 Diet becomes nutrient profile

 Cattle finished on grass produce fat that is meaningfully different from cattle finished on grain.
 Grass-fed tallow tends to carry higher levels of fat-soluble vitamins (A, D, E, and K) and a more balanced ratio of omega fatty acids.
-None of that is added later — it is the natural result of what the animal ate, where it stood, and how it was raised.
+None of that is added later.
+It is the natural result of what the animal ate, where it stood, and how it was raised.

 A cleaner, more comfortable feel